 As implied in the Gospels of Mark, Luke, and Matthew, Simon of Cyrene was compelled to carry the Cross on behalf of Jesus, meaning that he was pressed into this service.
 It may represent that most Christians aren’t willing to carry their crosses unless compelled.

-While Jesus was extremely weak and even disfigured by the time the Roman soldiers asked Simon to carry the Cross, Christ’s suffering was vital as it pointed to the fulfillment of an earlier prophecy, as suggested in Phil 2:8 and Isaiah 53:10.
+While Jesus was extremely weak and even disfigured by the time the Roman soldiers asked Simon to carry the Cross, Christ’s suffering was vital as it pointed to the fulfillment of an earlier prophecy.

 How many times did Christ fall carrying the Cross?